fattard/FlagsEditorEXPlugin/README.md

 To contribute, create a copy of the above, fill the info you researched, and contact back with the information of what needs to be merged.

 Priority for community contribution would be the 3DS games.
-B2W2 had some progress right now.
+Switch games had some progress right now.

 ## Credits